-PC software Operating system Short description Recommended use Dynamic program library for GCS Windows, Linux (communicat ion under Linux only via virtual COM port) Allows software programming for the C-867 with programming languages such as C++.
+PC software Short description Recommended use Dynamic program library for GCS Allows software programming for the C-867 with programming languages such as C++.
 The functions in the dynamic program library are based on the PI General Command Set (GCS).
 For users who would like to use a dynamic program library for their application.
 Is required for PIMikroMove.
 Is required for NI LabVIEW drivers.
-Drivers for use with NI LabVIEW software Windows, Linux NI LabVIEW is a software for data acquisition and process control (must be ordered separately from National Instruments).
+Drivers for use with NI LabVIEW software NI LabVIEW is a software for data acquisition and process control (must be ordered separately from National Instruments).
 The driver library is a collection of virtual instrument drivers for PI controllers.
 The drivers support the PI GCS.
 For users who want to use NI LabVIEW to program their application.
-MATLAB drivers Windows MATLAB is a development environment and programming language for numerical calculations (must be ordered For users who want to use MATLAB to program their application.
+MATLAB drivers MATLAB is a development environment and programming language for numerical calculations (must be ordered separately from MathWorks).

-PC software Operating system Short description Recommended use separately from MathWorks).
 The PI MATLAB driver consists of a MATLAB class that can be included in any MATLAB script.
 This class supports the PI GCS.
 The PI MATLAB driver does not require any additional MATLAB toolboxes.
-USB driver Windows Driver for the USB interface For users who want to connect the controller to the PC via the USB interface.
+For users who want to use MATLAB to program their application.
+USB driver Driver for the USB interface For users who want to connect the controller to the PC via the USB interface.